andrewargeros/Lancaster-County-Home-Values/README.md

 In R, the OpenRouteService API is used to calculate the driving time and distance from each listing to both Lancaster and Philadelphia, PA.
 API tokens can be requested at https://openrouteservice.org/ .
 Note, with a free account, only 2000 directions requests can be made perday, thus it currently takes two attemps to run the code to generate these listings.

+Isochrones, representing driving times to the center of the county are also added to some of the maps so as to show the distance relative to a resident's commute into the city.

 ## RestB API

 Using a trial of the RestB API, a neural-based API for real estate listings.
 By passing the listing cover images to the api, a classification of, first whether the image is of a house, and in what style of architecture is the house built.

+## Zero Shot Natural Language Processing

+Using the listing descriptions from the houses collected, a zero-shot machine learning classifier is used to classify listings that mention "pool" into "Community Pool", "Private Pool", or "Not a Pool" classes.
+This allows us to create accurate descriptions of the amenities offered in the descriptions.
+This approach is similar in nature to methods like GPT-3 in that there is not an iterative training procedure to create the model.